codingthings-com/sfeedo/README.md

 ### Windows
 Download and run the `.msi` installer from the [releases page](https://github.com/codingthings-com/sfeedo/releases).

 On first launch, Windows may show "Windows protected your PC".
-Click "More info" and then "Run anyway".
+Click "More info" and then **"Run anyway"**.

 ### macOS
 Download the `.dmg` file from the [releases page](https://github.com/codingthings-com/sfeedo/releases), open it, and drag Sfeedo to your Applications folder.

 On first launch, macOS will block the app.
-Go to System Settings > Privacy & Security and click "Open Anyway" next to the Sfeedo message.
+Go to System Settings > Privacy & Security and click **"Open Anyway"** next to the Sfeedo message.

 ### Linux
 Download the appropriate package for your distribution: